14655837/Notebook2REST_project/README.md

 ### Parameter extraction

-`api_repo/pipeline.py` looks through notebooks and collects variables that start with `param_`.
+`pipeline.py` looks through notebooks in the current working directory and collects variables that start with `param_`.
 Those are written into `paramdump.json`, which is then used by the API to know which notebooks exist and which parameters they accept.

 ### API layer